Savitri (actress)

 Nissankara Savitri (also known as Savitri Ganesan; 6 December 1934 (Note: Savitri's birth date is misrecorded at many places as 4 January 1936.
 V. R. Murthy and V. Soma Raju in their book A Legendary Actress: Mahanati Savitri have determined the exact birth date as 6 December 1934 after extensive research.) – 26 December 1981) was an Indian actress and filmmaker who predominantly worked in Telugu and Tamil films.
-Regarded as one of the greatest and most influential actresses in the history of Indian cinema, she was popularly known by the epithets Mahanati in Telugu, and Nadigaiyar Thilagam in Tamil.
+Regarded as one of the greatest actresses in the history of Indian cinema, she was popularly known by the epithets Mahanati in Telugu, and Nadigaiyar Thilagam in Tamil.
 Savitri was among the highest-paid in South Indian cinema during the 1950s and 1960s and is often considered the "Queen of Telugu cinema".

 In a career spanning three decades, Savitri appeared in more than 250 films.
-Her first significant role was in the 1952 Telugu - Tamil Bilingual film Pelli Chesi Choodu - Kalyanam Panni Paar.
-Later, she starred in several critically acclaimed and commercially successful films, including Palletooru (1952), Devadasu (1953), Missamma (1955), Ardhangi (1955), Donga Ramudu (1955), Thodi Kodallu (1957), Mayabazar (1957), Mangalya Balam (1959), Kalasi Vunte Kaladu Sukham (1959), Aradhana (1962), Gundamma Katha (1962), Nartanasala, Sri Venkateswara Mahatyam (1960), Doctor Chakravarty (1964), Sumangali (1965), Pandava Vanavasam (1965), Devata (1965) and Naadi Aada Janme (1965).
+Her first significant role was in the 1952 film Pelli Chesi Choodu.
+Later, she starred in several critically acclaimed and commercially successful films, including Devadasu (1953), Missamma (1955), Ardhangi (1955), Donga Ramudu (1955), Thodi Kodallu (1957), Mayabazar (1957), Mangalya Balam (1959), Aradhana (1962), Gundamma Katha (1962), Nartanasala (1963), Doctor Chakravarty (1964), Sumangali (1965), and Devata (1965).

 Savitri was also known for her philanthropic work and generosity towards the poor.
 In recognition of her contributions to Indian cinema, she received the "A Moon Among Stars" honor at the 30th International Film Festival of India in 1999.
 Her life and career were later depicted in the biographical film Mahanati (2018), which won the "Equality in Cinema Award" at the Indian Film Festival of Melbourne.